Mine violence hits at South Africa political power nexus

 Critics see what they call an “iron triangle” of power among the ANC, traditional unions and industry that enriches the politically connected and protects COSATU’s dominance, but shuts out masses of poor looking for jobs.

-At Lonmin, many striking workers said they saw NUM as out of touch and too cozy with tight-fisted management.
+At Lonmin, many striking workers said they saw NUM as out of touch and too cosy with tight-fisted management.

 “Workers have become increasingly disaffected by the traditional entrenched unions affiliated to COSATU - seeing cadre deployment of union management, increasingly remote and politically involved management not close to the concerns of workers on the ground,” said Peter Attard Montalto, an emerging market economist at Nomura International.